agnwinds/python/docs/sphinx/source/examples/demo-models/tde/tde.rst

 a maximum boost clock of 3.7 GHz.
 The model uses roughly 70 GB of the available DDR4 2666 MHz memory available in this system.

-With this configuration, the model takes roughly 10 ionization cycles to converge in roughly 7.5 hours, or 360 total CPU hours, with :math:`10^{8}` photons and Python's "-p 2" option for logarithmic photon number stepping.
-The spectral cycles take a significantly longer time than the ionization cycles.
-With :math:`10^{8}` photons, a single spectral cycle can take in excess of 12 hours to complete.
-However, with :math:`10^{6}` photons, the cycles take roughly 100 seconds each.
-We find that 5 - 10 spectral cycles with :math:`10^{6}` photons result in reasonable low noise spectra.
+With this configuration using :math:`10^{8}` photons and Python's "-p 2" option for logarithmic photon number stepping, the model takes roughly 10 ionization cycles to converge in roughly 7.5 hours, or 360 total CPU hours.
+The spectral cycles take a significantly longer time to complete.
+For six inclination angles and :math:`10^{8}` photons, a single spectral cycle takes in excess of three hours.
+However, with :math:`10^{6}` photons a spectral cycles takes roughly 100 seconds.
+We find that 5 - 10 spectral cycles with :math:`10^{6}` photons result in reasonable sacrifice between noise in the final spectrum and the run time of the spectral cycles.

 Outputs
 =======

 Synthetic Spectra
 -----------------

+Below is a figure of three inclination angles for the emitted spectrum of this model.

 .. figure:: images/tde_spectra.png
     :align: center